-The total quantity of waste accepted at the site shall not exceed 250,000 tonnes a year.
+The total quantity of waste or a combination of waste including solids and liquids accepted at the site shall not exceed 100,000 tonnes a year.

-The total quantity of waste accepted at the site shall not exceed the designed storage capacity of the site.
+The total quantity of waste accepted at the site shall be no more than 200 tonnes in any one day or exceed the designed storage capacity of the site.
 Waste accepted and stored must be compatible with the designed capacity and operation of the site.